 This year, why not try something different?
 With fall around the corner, cooler weather starting to show its beautiful head, and much of the country operating at least semi-normal, some of you might be training for a marathon or working overtime to get ready for the busy season, so all of your free time is taken up.
-However, no matter how busy you are, we’ve got fall decorating ideas that are easy, affordable, and perfect for virtually any home.

-1. Start With a Bit of Color
+1. Start With a Bit of Colour

 Fall means that the leaves are changing and an array of color is splashed almost everywhere you look outside.
 To capture the feel of the season, try bringing some of the outdoors inside with a variety of pumpkins and gourds.
-You can also add a few of those awesome fall-colored leaves from your trees.

 For the living room, change out your pillows for some featuring autumn colors.
 Of course, the cooler weather of fall also means that Halloween is right around the corner, so you can embrace the holiday by throwing some Halloween throw pillows in the mix.

 For a little more color, consider adding a few fall-inspired throw blankets to your home as well.
-Utilizing colors like dark burgundy, orange, red, yellow, and brown will give your home that autumn feel that you’re looking for.
+Utilising colors like dark burgundy, orange, red, yellow, and brown will give your home that autumn feel that you’re looking for.

 You can also make your own fall wreath to hang on the front door with a little grapevine and affordable supplies to keep your home green.
 If you’re not into DIY projects, you can always purchase a pre-made autumn wreath.